irjaimes/tech-blog/README.md

 # tech-blog

 ### Description
-This application is a simple blog where the user can post and comment on others' posts.
-Using api endpoints and sequelize this application allows for multiple users to log-in and create multiple posts.
-It also allows them to comment on others's posts.
-The person posting is also able to edit and delete their own posts.
-Also, in place is an idle/timeout for a user's session set to one minute to save server time.
+This application is a simple blog where the users can post and comment on others' posts.
+Using api endpoints and sequelize this application allows for multiple users to create an account, login, and create multiple posts.
+The users are able to edit/delete their own posts, comment on other posts, and upvote posts.

-The site is live [here](....)
+ The live is served through [Heroku](https://www.heroku.com/) and is available [here](https://limitless-shore-56034.herokuapp.com/)

 ### Table of Contents